 The UNI Local Food Program works to develop a local and regional food system that positively impacts local farmers, consumers and businesses through education, collaboration, and economic development.
-We strengthen the local food economy in Iowa communities by working through the Cedar Valley Regional Food & Farm Network – a regional working group of food and farm businesses, restaurant and grocery owners, food service staff, farmers market managers, emergency food organizations, and other community leaders.

 - SERVICES TO FARMERS - We help local farms find local markets, build connections among farmers, and offer educational programs to assist direct-marketing farms in our region.
 Farmers and local producers can attend our Networking Event on January 24, 2024.

 - SERVICES TO INSTITUTIONAL FOOD BUYERS - We connect schools, grocers, restaurants, and distributors with local farms.
 Buyers can attend our Networking Event on January 24, 2024.